-Residents and nonresidents age 12 and older must have a valid Nevada fishing license.
-Residents age 65 and older may be eligible for a discounted fishing license.
-Resident children 12 to 15 years of age may obtain a junior fishing license.
-Nonresident persons under the age of 12 are entitled to a limit not to exceed 50% of the established limit for that water.
+Residents and non-residents ages 12 and older must have a valid Nevada fishing license.
+Residents ages 65 and older may be eligible for a discounted fishing license.
+Resident children 12- to 15-years-old may obtain a junior fishing license.
+Non-resident persons under the age of 12 are limited to half of the established limit for that water.

 Fishing is permitted year-round in open waters.
 The Snake Range is most accessible after most of the snow has melted, usually from June through September.